matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Outbox: Help to use of local ACID transactions to let consistent (eventual) distributed transactions.

 40) Robustness ways to ensure?
+Answer:
-Answer: a) Error Handling. b) Monitoring and logging. c) Versioning and rollback. d) Testing and validation.
+a) Error Handling.
+b) Monitoring and logging.
+c) Versioning and rollback.
+d) Testing and validation.
-e) Redundancy and Failover. f) Communication protocols. g) Service Discovery. h) Circuit Braking: Preventing cascading errors.
+e) Redundancy and Fail-over.
+f) Communication protocols.
+g) Service Discovery.
+h) Circuit Braking: Preventing cascading errors.
 i) Graceful Degradation: The application works even at reduced levels.

 41) Robust system, what does it mean?